-- Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items: - (a) Specify state agency (or agencies) to which errors are reported:
+O Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).

+Complete the following three items:
-(b) Specify the types of medication errors that providers are required to record:

-(c) Specify the types of medication errors that providers must report to the state:

-• Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:

-iv.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+(a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: 0 Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+Specify the types of medication errors that providers are required to record: of w e Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance raiver providers in the administration of medications to waiver participants and how monitoring is performed its frequency.